 Plastic Monkey Films was founded in 2017 by Scott McQuaid who spent most of his childhood watching movies on VHS, learning his trade as a director from cinematic masterpieces and cult indie films.

 The company’s objectives are to create original stories, and collaborating with influential figures in film to create artistic pop cultural genre-defying cinema.

-Plastic Monkey Films is in pre-production for our second feature film, ‘Working Title’.
+Plastic Monkey Films is in production for their second feature film, ‘The Heartsmith’.